-Effects of stress on the body is a natural physical and emotional response to bad and sometimes even good life experiences.
+Effects of stress on the body are a natural physical and emotional response to bad and sometimes even good life experiences.
 Stress is usually triggered by everyday activities and responsibilities.
-Whether it is a short term irritation such as a traffic jam or a long term grief like the loss of a loved one, stress affects your body in ways you can’t imagine.
+Whether it is a short-term irritation such as a traffic jam or long-term grief like the loss of a loved one, stress affects your body in ways you can’t imagine.

 Here are the top effects of stress on the body:

 Scientists have found that a hormone called cortisol is released when a person is under stress.
-This, in turn, makes the person crave a lot of sugar and fat.
-The best way to combat this is by stocking up on healthy snacks and including brain-healthy foods in your diet.
+This makes the person crave a lot of sugar and fat.
+The best way to manage this is by stocking up on healthy snacks and including brain-healthy foods in your diet.

-When stressed, your heart starts to pump faster which in turn constricts the blood vessel thus increasing the blood pressure.
+When stressed, your heart starts to pump faster which in turn constricts the blood vessel, increasing the blood pressure.
 Too much stress can even cause a stroke or heart attack.
-Following a heart-healthy lifestyle can to a major extent reduce stress faced.
+Following a heart-healthy lifestyle can to a major extent manage the stress phase.

-While there might be so many reasons why insomnia prevails, long term exposure to stress can also cause insomnia and result in faulty sleep cycles.
+While there might be so many reasons insomnia prevails, long-term exposure to stress can also cause insomnia and result in faulty sleep cycles.
 Continued exposure to a stressed lifestyle can lead to other sleep-related problems as well.
-Best way to avoid the situation is to follow proper sleep hygiene.
+The best way to help avoid the situation is to follow proper sleep hygiene.
 Practicing yoga also helps.